trans-travel/trans-travel/notes/usa-general.md

 While these restrictions still require rule making and agency directives, and are currently [stayed by a court](https://assets.aclu.org/live/uploads/2025/02/093114651219.pdf) (Feb.
-13, 2025), many hospitals complied in advance (as of Feb.
-13, 2025) with this order and canceling all trans youth medical appointments dealing with transition, as well as halting prescription of medication.
+13, 2025), many hospitals complied in advance with this order and canceled all trans youth medical appointments dealing with transition, as well as halting prescription of medication.
 Thus, availability of trans youth medical care should be considered restricted within the USA.
+However, some of these hospitals have begun providing care since the initial order has faced court scrutiny.

 ## Future Outlook